DavehPino/react-streambe/README.md

 # React APP

+#How To Log In

+Username: tom.manchini@yopmail.com
+Password: 123456

 # To Do's

 1. Santiago's photo apparently is restricted to access, it returns a 403 httpstatus code when sending a get request